nce/oci-free-cloud-k8s/README.md

 ```
  To roll the nodes, i cordon & drain the k8s node:
 ```
-❯ k drain <k8s-name> --force --ignore-daemonsets --delete-emptydir-data ❯ k cordon <k8s-name>
+❯ k drain <k8s-node-name> --force --ignore-daemonsets --delete-emptydir-data ❯ k cordon <k8s-node-name>
 ```
-A node delete in k8s doesn't trigger a change in the `nodepool`.
+A node deletion in k8s doesn't trigger a change in the `nodepool`.
 For that, we
 need to terminate the correct instance.
 But i haven't figured out how to delete the -
 currently cordoned - node, only using `oci`.

-So, login to the webui -> Oke Cluster -> Node pool and check for the right instance looking
+So, login to the webui -> Oke Cluster -> Node pool and check for the right
-at the private_ip and copy the id.
+instance by looking at the private_ip and copy the id.

 Now terminate that instance:
 ```